kzlsahin/DynamicChecklist/README.md

  "if type of ship is ....."

 The reason is derived from legal texts.
-In legal texts, items includes conditional expressions which defines the scope of the expression.
+In legal texts, items include conditional expressions which define the scope of the item.
 The Dynamic Checklist also uses the same approach; predefined features which the items are dependent are implemented as input components.
 Each item has dependency information and logical expressions which defines the conditions of the dependencies.